teddyaryono/aws-anz-devlabs-ecs-fis/README.md

 ## Environment Setup (This has to be performed by operator.
 This is a one time setup only)

+NOTE: If you are at an AWS event, there might be some initial resources already provisioned for you.
+Otherwise, create your own Cloud9 IDE and provision your own environment using the script provided in this repository (in the `templates` directory) before you start.

 1. To access Cloud9 search for `Cloud9` in the AWS Console and click on Cloud9.

 ![Cloud9 Search](/document/images/cloud9_search.png)